dobots/scenario_runner/scenarios/README.md

 ros2 run scenarios spawn_prox
 ```

-Then in the terminal it prints out the position of the received models, their distance.
-If this distance is smaller than the received distance it returns SUCCESS, otherwise it returns FAILURE.
+Then in the terminal, it prints out the position of the received models, and their distance.
+If this distance is smaller than the received distance it returns SUCCESS, otherwise, it returns FAILURE.

 <p align="center">